-“I’ve got to keep it exciting, make it attractive, keep it alive,” Liz Phair sings on “Good Love Never Dies,” the final track on her self-titled fourth release.
-Sure, she may be talking about a dissolving relationship—one that pops up frequently throughout the album (“Friend of Mine” is a catchier, more palatable cousin of the far-superior “The Divorce Song”)—but Phair could very well be speaking about her waning career.
-Since her debut a decade ago, the indie rock princess has been trying to top Exile in Guyville, her lo-fi, critically-hailed response to the Stones’ Exile on Main Street; 1995’s Whip-Smart was the slicked-up, destined-to-disappoint follow-up while the vastly underrated whitechocolatespaceegg showed she was all grown-up.
+“I’ve got to keep it exciting, make it attractive, keep it alive,” Liz Phair sings on “Good Love Never Dies,” the final track on her self-titled fourth album.
+Sure, she may be talking about a dissolving relationship—one that pops up frequently throughout the album (“Friend of Mine” is a catchier, more palatable cousin of “The Divorce Song”)—but Phair could very well be speaking about her waning career.
+Since her debut a decade ago, the indie rock princess has been tasked with topping Exile in Guyville, her lo-fi, critically hailed response to the Rolling Stones’s Exile on Main Street: 1995’s Whip-Smart was the slicked-up, destined-to-disappoint follow-up while the vastly underrated whitechocolatespaceegg showed she was all grown-up.

-Of course, Phair is still a vixen, waxing not-so-poetic on the perks and pleasures (not to mention, holistic skincare) of oral sex on “H.W.C.” (“Gimme your hot white cum,” goes the quaint chorus), but it’s sans the edge that made Guyville‘s legendary “Flower” so damn precarious.
-Still, the former blow-job-queen comes through, confusing lust for love on “It’s Sweet” and flexing her newly-single female muscle on “Bionic Eyes”: “I can’t feel anymore/But I can fake it forever.”
+Of course, Phair is still a vixen, waxing not-so-poetic on the perks and pleasures—not to mention, holistic skincare—of oral sex on “H.W.C.” (“Gimme your hot white cum,” goes the quaint chorus), but it’s sans the edge that made Exile in Guyville‘s legendary “Flower” so damn precarious.
+Still, the former blow-job-queen comes through, confusing lust for love on “It’s Sweet” and flexing her newly single female muscle on “Bionic Eyes”: “I can’t feel anymore/But I can fake it forever.”
 Amid her career crisis, Phair remains frank and funny, courting an oblivious boy nine years her junior on “Rock Me,” all the while poking fun at her own indie-rock cred: “Your record collection doesn’t exist/You don’t even know who Liz Phair is.”